Jānis Cimze: Musical legacy

 Jānis Cimze promoted the development of Latvian choral singing and the cultivation of a cappella performance.
-His collection of songs for choirs "Dziesmu rota" (A Garland of Songs) was published in eight parts in 1872–84.
-This first ever professional collection of songs for choirs in Latvia formed the foundation of Latvian choir culture.
-Parts II (1872), III (1874), IV (1875) and VII (1884) of "Dziesmu rota", which go under the title of "Lauku puķes" (Wild Flowers), are the first collections of Latvian folk songs arrangements and represent a number of folk song genres: songs of seasons and family customs, work songs, farewell songs of recruits and conscripts, songs of orphans as well as songs for games and lullabies.
+His collection of songs for choirs, "Dziesmu rota" (A Garland of Songs), was published in eight parts between 1872–84.
+This first-ever professional collection of songs for choirs in Latvia formed the foundation for Latvian choir culture.
+Parts II (1872), III (1874), IV (1875) and VII (1884) of "Dziesmu rota", which go under the title of "Lauku puķes" (Wild Flowers), are the first collections of Latvian folk songs arrangements and represent several folk song genres: songs of seasons and family customs, work songs, farewell songs of recruits and conscripts, songs of orphans as well as songs for games and lullabies.

-Jānis Cimze was the first prominent Latvian figure in music, whose example inspired extensive collection, publishing, arrangement and research of folk music.
-It fostered the development of the choir-singing movement and the creation of new original compositions.
+Jānis Cimze was the first prominent Latvian figure in music, whose example inspired an extensive collection, publishing, arrangement, and research of folk music.
+It fostered the development of the choir-singing movement and the creation of new, original compositions.

 Thanks to the activities of Cimze and his students, the first All-Estonian (1869) and All-Latvian (1873) Song Festivals were held.
 Cimze was among those who conceived the idea of the event, while his student and associate Indriķis Zīle was one of the chief conductors at the Song Festival.
 The programme of the Song Festival included several arrangements of folk songs by Cimze and his brother Dāvid.
-Cimze's German sentiments surfaced as he compared the three brothers making the dowry-chest for their sister in the song "Rīga dimd" (Riga resounds) to the German nobility, the Lutheran Church and the German Riga.
-For this he was severely criticised by Atis Kronvalds.
+Cimze's German sentiments surfaced as he compared the three brothers making the dowry-chest for their sister in the song "Rīga dimd" (Riga resounds) to the German nobility, the Lutheran Church, and the German Riga.
+For this, he was severely criticised by Atis Kronvalds.